 You can also look for secondhand bridal shower decorations because likely they are in good shape having only been used once for a few hours.
 Make an agreement with friends to save and share “bride to be” banners or cake toppers, or ask on online buy-sell-swap forums.

-Ideas for bridal shower food and beverage on a budget
+Saving on bridal shower food and beverage

 Food and drink is where many bridal shower budgets go astray.
 With some careful planning, yours does not have to.